DHTMLX/docs-suite/docs/colorpicker/api/colorpicker_palette_config.md

 # palette

-@short: contains arrays of colors you want to show in a colorpicker
+@short: Optional.
+Contains arrays of colors you want to show in a colorpicker

 @signature: {'palette?: string[][];'}